espocrm/documentation/user-guide/quotes.md

 You can add Quotes panel to Accunt's detail view to be able to see related quotes.
 You can do it at Administration > Layout Manager > Accounts > Relationships.

+## Quote Items

+Quote has a list of items.
+Each item can represent a certain product or a service with description, quantity, tax rate, list price and unit price fields.
+It's possible to sort items manually.

 ## Templates

 By default there are two available templates: Quote and Invoice.
 You can create new templates (Quotes list view > top-right dropdown menu > Templates) as well as edit existing ones.